themensch/FFG-Genesys-Glyphs-and-Dice/README.md

 # FFG Genesys Glyphs and Dice
 ## A set of fonts to allow for the use of Genesys symbols and dice symbols in docuents.

 ### With thanks to forum users: lecudas and Territan for their prior art.
 Most recent additions and improvements courtesy of Scott "Drainsmith" Zumwalt.
+Many thanks to Christopher "c__beck" Ruthenbeck for the web trappings.
 #### These fonts are not FFG-approved, and are provided as a service to the community.
 If there's any issue with them, please contact the author.

 ### What's here:

 GenesysGlyphsAndDice-v2.2.ttf - the truetype font
 GenesysGlyphsAndDice-v2.2.otf - the opentype font
+For Web - all the web font goodness

 Older versions are aptly located in older_versions should you desire them.